NestorDR/radar-core/README.md

 By default, the analyzer will:
 - Initialize settings (symbols, logging)
-- Download daily prices from Yahoo Finance (e.g., BTC-USD is used in the current example config)
+- Download daily prices from Yahoo Finance
-- Process data using Polars
+- **Auto-detect CPU cores** and launch parallel workers for analysis
 - Evaluate strategies for daily and weekly timeframes
-- Print progress and summary logs
+- Print buffered logs per symbol to ensure atomic output

 ## Minimal Example
 Below is a minimal snippet that shows how you might pull prices and run a simple analysis, similar to what the analyzer does internally.